dropqube/ecowitt_mqtt_bridge/README.md

 # Ecowitt MQTT Bridge (Custom Integration)
+# WARNING: THIS IS IN ALPHA STAGE - IT WORKS BUT IT'S NOT MEANT FOR "EASY USE" :WARNING#
 A lightweight **Home Assistant integration** that listens to **Ecowitt flat MQTT uploads** (e.g. from GW1100, GW2000, GW3000) and publishes **MQTT Discovery sensors** automatically.
 Subscribe to **Ecowitt flat MQTT uploads** (e.g. GW3000) and publish **Home Assistant MQTT Discovery** sensors with correct units (HA system units by default, optional overrides).
 The bridge keeps MQTT as the primary data source and augments it with the Ecowitt LAN API for device metadata where available.